This page provides information about the governance structure of the University.

 - academic standards

-The Senate is chaired by the Vice-Chancellor Sir Alan Langlands.
+The Senate is chaired by the Vice-Chancellor Simone Buitendijk.
 It consists of more than 160 members including academic staff and student members.
 In addition to its responsibility for academic governance, the Senate has an advisory role extending across most aspects of our work.

 Committees of the Senate include:

-- graduate board (chair: Dean for Postgraduate Research Studies, Professor Claire Honess)
+- Graduate board (chair: Dean for Postgraduate Research Studies, Professor Luke Windsor)

-- research and innovation board (chair: Deputy Vice-Chancellor: Research and Innovation, Professor Lisa Roberts)
+- Research and innovation board (chair: Deputy Vice-Chancellor: Research and Innovation, Professor Nick Plant)

-- international strategy board (chair: Pro-Vice-Chancellor: International, Professor Hai-Sui Yu)
+- International strategy board (chair: Deputy Vice-Chancellor, Professor Hai-Sui Yu).

 The University Court has about 90 members (the majority are lay-members).
 It is chaired by the Chancellor or, in their absence, the Pro-Chancellor.
 It is not involved in the University's decision-making processes, but is an important link with the community and other stakeholders, fostering engagement, responsiveness and accountability.